paixaop/slate-conf/README.md

 To use the JS config you need to change the values of `screens` variable to match you own monitors.

 Configure your screens/monitors.
-These definitions MUST match the screens on your setup.
+The monitor resolutions MUST match the screens on your setup.
 To configure your screens click 'Current Window Info' from the slate menu.

 You should see something like: